Synaptogenesis: Morphology

 The special structure found in the CNS that allows for multiple inputs is the dendritic spine, the highly dynamic site of excitatory synapses.
 This morphological dynamism is due to the specific regulation of the actin cytoskeleton, which in turn allows for regulation of synapse formation.
 Dendritic spines exhibit three main morphologies: filopodia, thin spines, and mushroom spines.
 The filopodia play a role in synaptogenesis through initiation of contact with axons of other neurons.
 Filopodia of new neurons tend to associate with multiply synapsed axons, while the filopodia of mature neurons tend to sites devoid of other partners.
 The dynamism of spines allows for the conversion of filopodia into the mushroom spines that are the primary sites of glutamate receptors and synaptic transmission.

-Environmental enrichment

-Rats raised with environmental enrichment have 25% more synapses than controls.
-This effect occurs whether a more stimulating environment is experienced immediately following birth, after weaning, or during maturity.
-Stimulation effects not only synaptogenesis upon pyramidal neurons but also stellate ones.

 Contributions of the Wnt protein family

 The (Wnt) family, includes several embryonic morphogens that contribute to early pattern formation in the developing embryo.
 Recently data have emerged showing that the Wnt protein family has roles in the later development of synapse formation and plasticity.
 Wnt contribution to synaptogenesis has been verified in both the central nervous system and the neuromuscular junction.